Duval Timothy: Career

 Timothy wrote and recorded his first album DUKOBANTI while in school in 2012.
 In 2016, he released his second album Brown Loop with I Should Care Records.
 The album was out of print for several years before being re-released in 2020 under his personal label.

 During the period of 2011 to 2016, Timothy and collaborators Folayemi Brown and Jacob Fodio Todd ran a pop-up restaurant called The Groundnut in South London, serving sub-Saharan African dishes twice a month.
 In 2015, Timothy, Brown, and Todd published The Groundnut Cookbook through Penguin, which features recipes served at the restaurant.

 His third album Sen Am was released in 2017.
 The title means 'send it' in Krio; the album samples WhatsApp messages from family and friends in Sierra Leone with solo piano compositions.
 The Guardian called the album "an immersive, cross-cultural dialogue".

 In 2017, he created Carrying Colour, a record label and clothing/lifestyle brand.
 He recorded his fourth album Son with Rosie Lowe at the label's studio in Freetown.
 A children's book with the same name was created featuring illustrations by Timothy and Lowe.

 Timothy released the extended play "2 Sim" in 2018.
 It was created from two months of field recordings and interviews with family and friends in Freetown.
 It was accompanied by a short film of the same name.
 He released his third album Help in 2020, featuring diverse instrumentals from various other artists in London.
 In 2022, Timothy released Meeting with a Judas Tree, a short album incorporating more synth strains.

 In recent years, he has collaborated with several hip-hop artists providing piano and album production.
 His instrumentals are featured on a song from Solange's When I Get Home and four tracks from Kendrick Lamar's Mr. Morale & the Big Steppers.

 Personal life

-Timothy has participated in a variety of local art projects such as weaving sustainable fabrics in Freetown, designing tapestries in New Orleans and Chicago, and constructing a football pitch in Trinity Buoy Wharf, London.
-He also sells homemade ginger beer on the streets around UK, a recipe for which is included in The Groundnut Cookbook.
+Timothy has participated in a variety of local art projects such as weaving sustainable fabrics in Freetown, designing tapestries in New Orleans and Chicago, and constructing a football pitch at the Trinity Buoy Wharf in London.
+He also sells homemade ginger beer on the streets around the United Kingdom, a recipe for which is included in The Groundnut Cookbook, a cookbook created by Timothy, Folayemi Brown and Jacob Fodio Todd in 2015.

 He only wears blue clothing in homage to the "blue borough" of Lewisham where he grew up.